ste163/notes/README.md

 Tauri app with vanilla frontend and a simple tauri backend for reading and writing `.md` files.

+## App

+- reads list of notes from fs
+- can create note and write to fs
+- can edit note
+- can delete note

-## Dev workflow (todo)
+## Dev workflow (2/4 completed)

-- auto build on merge
+- DONE: test build on PR push
-- auto publish once built
+- DONE: auto publish once built
 - app can check for auto-updates
-- app can auto-update
+- app can auto-update from a published github action

 ## A better github action flow (if there were tests)

+- on a PR commit/before push to main
-- run type script type checker
+- run TypeScript type checker
+- if it passes
 - run all unit tests
+- if it passes
+- trigger test builds for the PR before merging
 - if those pass
-- trigger test builds for the PR before merging
-- IF ALL THOSE PASS
 - (ideally, we'd install the built app and run a suite of smoke tests on it)
-- then good to merge to main and trigger build process
+- then good to merge to main and trigger full release action